UofU-Cryosphere/git-intro/README.md

 ## Prerequisites

 Prior to the lab training meeting, you will need to sign up for a [GitHub account](https://github.com/).
-Simply follow the GitHub link and create an account.
+Simply follow the GitHub link and create an account (or scroll to the top of the page and click *Sign Up*).
 We will also do a lot of this intro using the Git command line.
 Even though there are many IDEs that offer git integration directly, it's important to understand the basics of `Git` so you can troubleshoot later when necessary or if you need more advanced control of your repositories.
 You will therefore need to install Git to your personal machine.